 Other Clothes Fastenings!

-Also known as denim buttons, these are studded so no needle and thread required!
-They have a pin which is used to pierce the fabric and is ‘pushed’ into the button part, sandwiching the fabric and securing the two pieces together.
+Snap buttons have a pin which is used to pierce the fabric and is ‘pushed’ into the button part, sandwiching the fabric and securing the two pieces together.

 However, they only really came into fashion in 1950s America, when they were used to decorate embroidered and fringed shirts for the stage.

 Snaps are made up of rivets so they are stronger and work well for an easy on – easy off garment.
 Shirts, baby-grows, bags… Oh, and the aforementioned western shirts all use snaps.

 When the two sections are joined together they make a ‘snap’ sound, hence the name.

 Personally, I hate the original poppers – also called sew on snap fasteners.
 I think they’re pesky little things which require an awful lot of hand stitching to make sure they are securely attached.